An Overview of Josephson Junctions Based QPUs: Background: Quantum Mechanical Foundations

 \subsection{Decoherence and Noise}

-Decoherence is the process by which a quantum system, such as a Qubit, loses its quantum properties due to interactions with its environment.
-This interaction causes the system to transition from a pure quantum state, characterized by a well-defined superposition or entanglement, to a mixed state, where the quantum information becomes scrambled and lost \cite{IBMQuantum, MetodiFaruqueChong}.
+Decoherence is the process by which a qubit loses its quantum character, superposition and entanglement, through unwanted interaction with its environment, causing a pure state to evolve into a mixed state \cite{NielsenChuang,TurroThesis}.
+In superconducting qubits specifically, decoherence arises from several coupled mechanisms: